Panjete/radarStateEstimator/README.md

 "top.py" enlists the variety of simulations possible.

-In the project directory, simply call top.py with the relevant keyword of that simulation, enlisted in the file itself.
+In the project directory, simply call `top.py` with the relevant keyword of that simulation, enlisted in the file itself.

-Ex. python top.py simulate_kf
+For example, to simulate, estimate and plot a 3D trajectory, call `python top.py simulate_kf`.

 ### State Estimation using Kalman Filters